 So whether you're interested in Python-powered maker projects, diversity initiatives, or just want to connect with other attendees, Open Spaces at PyCon US 2023 are the perfect way to do it.
 Don't miss out on this unique and exciting part of the conference – be sure to show up and see what's happening!

 HOW DO I PARTICIPATE IN AN OPEN SPACE?

-It’s pretty easy: Just sit in one of the Lounge Tables :)
+It's pretty easy: Just show up :)

-There are Open Spaces on many subjects a bunch of PyCon attendees would like to discuss.
-Since the PyCon attendees are a diverse bunch, so are the Open Spaces.
-In past years, we’ve had a mani/pedi party, a feminist hacking space, an AcroYoga space, and a board games room.
-There’s also plenty of the usual suspects of technical subjects, from computer security to your favorite Python project to professional occupations like DevOps.
+There are Open Spaces on many subjects a bunch of PyCon US attendees would like to discuss.
+Since the PyCon US attendees are a diverse bunch, so are the Open Spaces.
+In past years, we've had a mani/pedi party, a feminist hacking space, an AcroYoga space, and a board games room.
+There's also plenty of the usual suspects of technical subjects, from computer security to your favorite Python project to professional occupations like DevOps.

 Here are a few ideas for potential Open Space topics and activities: